 One of the biggest sources of spelling errors, typos and incorrect entries comes from manual entry, so why use the same method that got you into trouble in the first place?

-Excel has a shed-load of functions that can help with data cleaning, so use them.
+Excel has a shed-load of functions that can help hone your data cleaning techniques, so use them.

 For example, if you have a text-based column, you can use Excel’s ‘Remove Duplicates’ function to help you find and correct typos.